top of page

 Realia:

-Includes three dimensional objects such as: ice cream cartons, coloring books, buttons, clothing, etc.
+ice cream cartons, coloring books, buttons, clothing, etc.

 Bing Crosby Fan Club Periodicals